rafaelvalero/covid_forecast/README.md

 # covid_forecast
-Data sources and forecast techniques applied to COVID / Coronavirus
+Data sources and forecast techniques applied to COVID / Coronavirus.
+In particular in order tome measure / forecast at a geografical level the impact in terms of peope sick and casualties.

 # Special Thanks
 Dear Coronavirus (Covid or any other fancy name), thanks for all the time I am spending at home and not going anywhere, thanks for